Are You Ready for Export?

 Your freight forwarder can advise you of these.
 Specific documents may also be requested from your customer or will be specified in the documentary letter of credit.

 Commercial Invoice - often these must be prepared in accordance with the buyer's instruction, for example they include details of the number of packages, weight(s) and volume of the goods being shipped.

 Invoices should be manually signed and dated:Packing list,Weight list

 Airway Bill (AWB) - issued by the airline as a receipt for your cargo and confirmation of dispatch of your goods.

 Certificate of Origin - certifies the country of origin of the goods.
-VECCI is the authorised issuing agent in Victoria for certificates of origin; Bill of landing (B/L) - is a legal document under which cargo is accepted for carriage on board a vessel.
+Bill of landing (B/L) - is a legal document under which cargo is accepted for carriage on board a vessel.
 It acts as a receipt for goods and confers ownership of the goods.

 How should I, label my goods?

-Answer: The labelling of cargo is often overlooked, when preparing the shipment.
-The labelling process identifies your cargo from other shipper's cargo as being uniquely yours.
+The labeling of cargo is often overlooked, when preparing the shipment.
+The labeling process identifies your cargo from other shipper's cargo as being uniquely yours.
 It also supplies important consignment information to the cargo Handlers.